Your Daily Dose of Shine

-It's not the day your hair stayed put, or the moment someone congratulated you on your well-deserved promotion, or when your kid decided to grace you with a compliment - even the hard-earned "I like the way you boiled the hot dogs Mom!"
+It's not the day your hair stayed put, or the moment someone congratulated you on your well-deserved promotion, or even when your kid decided to grace you with a compliment - even the hard-earned "these hot dogs taste good Mom!"

 Real Shine is the essential stuff of you, that sacred and rare elixir that resides at your core and animates every cell of your being.
 It's not your unique fingerprint, but the force that makes your fingerprint unique.
 It's the light and the energy and the creativity at the very beginning of you.